pedrosousah90-dev/Village-in-the-Shade-English-Patch/README.md

 - Tips and item descriptions were re-wrapped to fit their boxes instead of overflowing, and the clinic sign's cut-off note was restored.
 - Menu and settings labels that appeared as empty boxes (leftover Japanese and full-width characters that the English font cannot draw) were replaced.
 - Unbalanced text markup and lost placeholders were checked table by table against the Japanese.
+- Spelling slips and duplicated words left in the v1.09 text were corrected ("wierdly", "I cant blame", "a way to to escape", and so on).

 ## Known Issues